jankidepala/Typescript-deep-dive/README.md

 //substring() - only positive vals
 //validAnagrams

+//Bubble sort is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.
+The pass through the list is repeated until no swaps are needed, which indicates that the list is sorted.
+BEST- O(n)  |  WORST - O(n^2)	O(n^2)

+Selection sort

 //Filter - select certain items of an array where condition is true
 //map -converts each item of an array, returns a value
 //REDUCE- single value - The reduce() method is used to apply a function to each element in the array to reduce the array to a single value. arr.reduce(callback, initValue);